 Screening is essential to ensure that breast cancer is caught as early as possible and that people are provided with the treatment that is right for them.
 Until we can completely prevent the disease through gene research, preventative drugs and diet and lifestyle, we will continue to undertake high-quality research into improving the screening process for breast cancer.

-Prevent Breast Cancer’s researchers are working on two key research projects in this area:
+Prevent Breast Cancer’s researchers are working on four key research projects in this area:

 - PROCAS 2 – standing for ‘Prediction of Cancer at Screening’, we hope this project will change screening process for breast cancer within the NHS.
 We hope that this work will pave the way to offering women their own personalised risk scores for developing the disease based on various components such as genes, lifestyle factors (e.g. diet and alcohol consumption), breast density (see below) and more.